apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 where the web page originated from.

-If you want to allow cross origin resource sharing (CORS) of the WebSocket connector, by different hosts then your should add `cors_origin` query parameter to the bind URI with a common seperated list of domains that are allowed to access the WebSocket connector.
+If you want to allow cross origin resource sharing (CORS) of the WebSocket connector, by different hosts then you should add `cors_origin` query parameter to the bind URI with a common seperated list of domains that are allowed to access the WebSocket connector.
 Use `*` to allow access from any domain.
 Example: